bincrafters/bincrafters.github.io/_posts/2018-02-27-Updated-Conan-Package-Flow-1.1.md

 Again, it's important to point out that the recommendations here are for optimizing "out-of-source" builds, and that the previous post is still largely relevant for "in-source" builds.
 However, for "out-of-source" builds which is still the majority of packages we see, this workflow brings a number of advantages.

 1. It's dramatically simpler, effectively only requiring knowledge of two Conan commands and two flags.
-2. It's inherently Idempotent, users don't have to manually create, specify, or delete any directories or files manually.
+2. It's inherently idempotent, users don't have to manually create, specify, or delete any directories or files manually.

 We really hope other OSS packagers test this workflow for themselves and let us know their thoughts.
 The Conan team is really amazing when it comes to listening to feedback, and we try to help encourage the feedback loop from the community for that reason.